I want to share some resources and a few personal updates this week.

 With all that’s going on in our painful and beautiful world, it’s more important than ever to find a safe community space where you can talk through money issues.
 That is one of the most important parts of the Art of Money program…the community support, both from me and other members in the program.

-We’ll be opening for our early-bird registration in mid-October.
+We’ll be opening for our early-bird registration on October 8th.
 So, stay tuned and get ready.
 If you could use some extra affordable support in your money life, I can’t wait to welcome you…